Federal mail laws: what businesses need to know

 However, these laws can only go so far on their own.
 In order to optimize mail management within your business, you need your own systems in place.

-This brings us to another way to protect your mail and the potentially sensitive information it contains: Use a virtual address and virtual mailbox service like Stable.
+This brings us to another way to protect your mail and the potentially sensitive information it contains: use a virtual address and virtual mailbox service like Stable, with virtual address locations all over the US.

 A practical alternative to a P.O.
 Box and USPS mail forwarding, Stable mitigates many of the vulnerabilities associated with physical mail while conferring many additional benefits associated with digitizing your mail.
 Stable even handles electronic check deposits and offers document shredding, which can help reduce the risks associated with checks, mail theft, and fraud.

-Stable’s mail management partnership is ideal for today’s future-facing organizations, including remote and distributed businesses, and those incorporating in new or multiple states.
+Stable’s mail management platform is ideal for today’s future-facing organizations, including remote and distributed businesses, and those incorporating in new or multiple states .

 Create your Stable address today to start improving your mail operation efficiency, security, and sustainability.